RivkinMikhail/Tech_Challenge/README.md

 # Test_Challenge

 ## Install ##
-Create new venv and the launch
+Create new venv and then launch

 `pip install -r requirements.txt`